karan13kk/Web-Page-Control-Through-Voice-Commands/README.md

             example :  say "Its my life"
             and then say
             "ok"

-            if input is different ........ just say that name again say it till it recognise your voice or what you wanna say ^^

             and then "ok"

-    *all command listed above will work

 # Youtube Link

 Link ----->   https://www.youtube.com/watch?v=GHnuWW0SgOE&feature=youtu.be

-# Google except on home page (sorry i am still working on it but after any searcg this will work)
+# Google except on home page

     * same like youtube and all other commands (except)
     * To search say "ok google"